 Currently, Donna is working with Dr. Brian Ward at Clemson’s Coastal Research and Education center in Charleston.
 His program is doing practical research on the most effective ways to grow indigo.
 She is also working with a group of engineering students at the University of Georgia to create a new and more efficient way to process indigo.
 “I’ve been thinking about the importance of preserving this knowledge and have been contemplating that maybe we need a center to bring all of the blue-producing plants from around the world together and record and document the many ways they are used.
 Create a center for indigo culture, so to speak.”
 We consider Donna Hardy to be one of the premier experts on indigo in America and think she could be just the person to create such an endeavor.

 All images are courtesy of Donna Hardy.
-Feature image photo credit: Karen K. Powers
+Feature image photo credit: Heather K. Powers